sharma-shray/MSR/README.md

 Delta:

 Process Delta: As the reference paper was a reproduction of an older paper for tools which were very old , choosing the same tools again does not actually compare how much the automation testing capabilities have evolved and hence an AI base automation tool was compared with the older tools and manual efforts to get a clearer picture of devlopment.
 The comparison matrix remains the same, and so does the code base.
 But the automation tools used have been changed to see the actual growth.

 Data Delta: the table of clases mentione din the reference paper contains15 classes but the commit ID shared by the reference paper has only 6 unique commits mapping to 6 classes and hence the redundant data has been refined to leave us with 6 unique classes to be compared .

+Refrence:
+1. D. Serra, G. Grano, F. Palomba, F. Ferrucci, H. C. Gall and A. Bacchelli, "On the Effectiveness of Manual and Automatic Unit Test Generation: Ten Years Later," 2019 IEEE/ACM 16th International Conference on Mining Software Repositories (MSR), Montreal, QC, Canada, 2019, pp. 121-125, doi: 10.1109/MSR.2019.00028